dbj-data/bench/units/readme.md

 ```

-Behind is `fwk`.
-A little framework for windows console apps.
-It catches Microsoft SEH, SE-s.
+Behind is `DBJ+FWK`.
+A little framework for SEH enabled apps.
+It catches Microsoft [SEH](https://en.wikipedia.org/wiki/Microsoft-specific_exception_handling_mechanisms), SE-s.
 And creates a minidump when it catches one.
-Basically nothing can pass arround it.
-SE raised or C++ exception raised.
+Basically (almost) nothing can pass arround it.
+SE raised or C++ exception raised and any other kind of stack overflow, heap corruption, division with zero and all those dear little insects.

-By default we build with no excpetion and no RTTI.
-In debug builds you are informed what is the current situation of those, before app exits.
+By default we build with no C++ exception and no RTTI.
+Users are informed what is the current situation of those, before app exits. (that info can be removed)

 One can open that minidump file from a VisualStudio 2019 and pinpoint the cause of the SE being raised.

-In case it escaped your attention, SEH catches everything WIN32 can raise: division with zero, stack overflow and all those wird and wonderfull things.
+Let us repeat, in case it escaped your attention, SEH catches everything WIN32 can raise: division with zero, stack overflow and all those wird and wonderfull things.

-> NOTE: default compiler is clang-cl.exe.